 How do I set up iMessage without a phone number?

 One of the greatest aspects of iMessage is that you don’t even need an iPhone to use it.
 That’s right.
 If you’ve got an iPad, a Mac, or even an iPod touch you can send iMessages from your email address, without linking a phone number.

 Open the Messages app on your device and sign in with your Apple ID.
 You can receive iMessages from anyone who’s got your email address.
 Just make sure you go to appleid.apple.com and add every email address someone might try to contact you on.

 Go to Settings > Messages > Send & Receive to see a list of all the contact details linked to your Apple ID.
 You can choose which phone number or email address you start conversations from, and which ones people can reach you at.

 That said, you might want to turn this feature off if people keep sending you iMessages by mistake, which won’t appear on your phone if you don’t have an iPhone.

 How do I send a text message instead of an iMessage?

 There are times when you want to send a text message instead of an iMessage.
 Perhaps you don’t have a strong Internet connection, you want to save data, or the person you’re messaging isn’t online either.

 Go to Settings > Messages and turn on Send as SMS.

-Now iMessage switches to text messages whenever you or the recipient aren’t online.
-Sometimes there’s a delay while your iPhone attempts to send an iMessage, but after a failed attempt it sends the message as a text.
+This ensures the Messages app will switch to text messages whenever you or the recipient aren’t online.
+Sometimes there’s a delay while your iPhone attempts to send an iMessage, but after a failed attempt it sends the message as a text instead.